 Since 1982, when we were founded, we have grown organically by backfilling in existing marketplaces and leveraging our brand awareness, marketing and infrastructure to expand into new markets in contiguous states.
 In 2003, Mark Butler, our co-founder, assumed his current role as President and Chief Executive Officer.
-Under Mr. Butler's leadership, we expanded from 28 stores located in three states at the end of fiscal year 2003 to 239 stores located in 20 states as of April 29, 2017.
+Under Mr. Butler's leadership, we expanded from 28 stores located in three states at the end of fiscal year 2003 to 276 stores located in 21 states as of May 5, 2018.

-Our stores are supported by two distribution centers, one in York, PA and one in Commerce, GA, which we believe can support between 375 to 400 stores.
+Our stores are supported by two distribution centers, one in York, PA and one in Commerce, GA, which we believe can support between 350 to 400 stores.
 We have invested in our associates, infrastructure, distribution network and information systems to allow us to continue to rapidly grow our store footprint, including:

-- · growing our merchant buying team to increase our access to brand name/closeout merchandise; - · adding members to our senior management team; - · opening two new distribution centers since 2011 with a total capacity of approximately 1.6 million square feet; and - · investing in information technology, accounting, and warehouse management systems.
+- · growing our merchant buying team to increase our access to brand name/closeout merchandise; - · adding members to our senior management team; - · expanding the capacity of our two distribution centers to their current 1.6 million square feet; and - · investing in information technology, accounting, and warehouse management systems.